DuncanDoyle/katacoda/brms-loan-application-on-openshift/creating-a-rules-project/decision-table-conditions.md

 1. Click on the *+* sign next to the word “Decision Table”
 2. Click on *New Column*
 3. Select “Add a Simple Condition” and define the following settings:

-– Pattern: Applicant (set “a” for binding)
+- Pattern Applicant: (set “a” for binding)
-– Calculation Type: Literal Value
+- Calculation Type: Literal Value
-– Field: creditScore
+- Field: creditScore
-– Operator: greater than or equal to
+- Operator: greater than or equal to
-– Column Header: Minimum Credit Score
+- Column Header: Minimum Credit Score

 Define 3 additional Condition columns with the following values: